ozgurg/ShapeShifter-Collection/README.md

 ## How to use?
 - Download an icon from this repository.
 - Open [Shape Shifter](https://shapeshifter.design/).
-- Follow File > Open and choose icon that you downloaded.
+- Follow File > Open and choose the icon that you download.